Exchange Accounting Reconciliation

 This image shows a view of Shopify's Sales by Channel report with the Export button in the upper right corner.

-Export the Loop Sales Adjustment Report
+2. Export the Loop Sales Adjustment report

-1. In the Loop admin, go to Analytics > Reports > Sales Adjustment Report.
+1. In the Loop admin, go to Analytics > Reports > Sales Adjustment report.

 This image shows the Loop admin menu with Analytics, selected, then Reports.
 The Sales Adjustment Report is at the bottom of the page.